-Each MAR member of management who serves in a management position at DNA must notify the company of all their related parties, and of any changes in this information.
-DNA has defined and prepared a list of all MAR member of management and their related parties.
-DNA's MAR member of management and their related parties notify both DNA and the Finnish Financial Supervisory Authority of every transaction conducted on their own account relating to DNA's financial instruments.
+Each person who serves in a MAR management position at DNA must notify the company of all their closely associated persons, and of any changes in this information.
+DNA has defined and prepared a list of all MAR members of management and their closely associated persons.
+DNA's MAR members of management and their closely associated persons notify both DNA and the Finnish Financial Supervisory Authority of every transaction conducted on their own account relating to DNA's financial instruments.
 DNA, in turn, publishes these transactions as stock exchange releases.
 The notifications and public disclosures are made within the time limits set by legislation.

 MAR members of management are not entitled to trade in DNA's financial instruments on their own account or on the account of a third party during a 30-day closed period preceding the publication, and including the date of publication, of the company's financial statements release or interim report.
-If the financial statements include key information that has not been previously published in a financial statements release, the closed period also applies to the financial statements.
+If the financial statements include key information that has not been previously published in a financial statements release, the close period also applies to the financial statements.

-DNA specifies the personnel who are not MAR members of management and who regularly participate in preparing, drafting or communicating interim reports, financial statements releases and the annual financial statements, and personnel who receive information about the forthcoming content of these documents while they are being prepared or drafted and before they are published.
+DNA specifies the personnel who are not in the aforementioned management positions and who regularly participate in preparing, drafting or communicating interim reports, financial statements releases and the annual financial statements, and personnel who receive information about the forthcoming content of these documents while they are being prepared or drafted and before they are published.
 Trading restrictions also apply to these personnel.

 The person responsible for the company's insider issues is the Senior Vice President, Legal Affairs.
 Her responsibilities include internal communication and training on insider issues, drafting and updating lists of insiders, and monitoring insider issues and related regulatory amendments.

-The person responsible for insider issues ensures compliance with the trading restrictions and the duty of disclosure applying to transactions undertaken by the management and related parties, and takes responsibility for matters such as training on the trading restrictions and duty of disclosure, publishing transactions, monitoring trading restrictions and the duty of disclosure and related regulatory amendments, and keeping a list of MAR members of management and related parties.
+The person responsible for insider issues ensures compliance with the trading restrictions and the duty of disclosure applying to transactions undertaken by the management and related parties, and takes responsibility for matters such as training on the trading restrictions and duty of disclosure, publishing transactions, monitoring trading restrictions and the duty of disclosure and related regulatory amendments, and keeping a list of MAR members of management and their closely associated persons.